hy5528/debian-live/README.md

 ## Default Password
-The default username and password is root / toor.
+The default username and password is root / 123456

 ## Installation Options